 In November 2014, we were acquired by MegaChips, a fabless semiconductor company based in Japan and traded on the Tokyo Stock Exchange.
-After completion of this offering, MegaChips will own approximately % the outstanding shares of our common stock, assuming the underwriters do not exercise their option to purchase additional shares from us, and approximately % if the underwriters exercise their option to purchase additional shares in full.
+After completion of this offering, MegaChips will own approximately 46.7% the outstanding shares of our common stock, assuming the underwriters do not exercise their option to purchase additional shares from us, and approximately 45.2% if the underwriters exercise their option to purchase additional shares from us, and approximately 45.2% if the underwriters exercise their option to purchase additional shares from us, and approximately 45.2% if the underwriters exercise their option to purchase additional shares from us, and approximately 45.2% if the underwriters exercise their option to purchase additional shares in full.
 As a result of this ownership interest, MegaChips will continue to be our largest stockholder and will continue to have significant influence over us after this offering.
 There are potential conflicts of interest between us and MegaChips and its affiliates.
 For so long as it continues to hold a significant ownership position in our outstanding common stock, MegaChips is expected to hold at least one out of seven seats on our board of directors.
 Although we do not have any agreement with MegaChips that provides MegaChips the right to such board seats, we expect that for as long as it holds a significant ownership position in our outstanding common stock, it will have the ability to elect all of the members of our board of directors.
 Our director, Akira Takata, is the managing director of MegaChips.
 Mr. Takata's positions with us and MegaChips could create actual or perceived conflicts of interest with respect to a variety of matters, such as matters requiring stockholder approval, corporate opportunities, and business relationships.
 See "Management-Non-Employee Directors."

-We have obtained registered trademarks for Apex MEMS, DualMEMS, Elite Platform, EPISEAL, MEMS FIRST, SITIME, Super-TCXO, TEMPFLAT, TempFlat MEMS, and TEMPFLAT MEMS, TimeMaster, and TurboCompensation.
+We have obtained registered trademarks for Apex MEMS, DualMEMS, Elite Platform, EPISEAL, MEMS FIRST, SITIME, Super-TCXO, TEMPFLAT, TEMPFLAT MEMS, TimeMaster, and TurboCompensation.
 In addition, AstroMEMS, Cascade, Chronos, Elite Edge, Emerald, Endura, Chronos, Elite Edge, FlexSwing, NanoDrive, The heartbeat of ADAS, The heartbeat of 5G, and Time Machine II are our trademarks.
 This prospectus contains references to our trademarks and to trademarks belonging to other entities.
 Solely for convenience, trademarks and trade names referred to in this prospectus, including logos, artwork, and other visual displays, may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
 We do not intend our use or display of other companies' trade names or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.